COSD-PANDA/datasd_council_report_2017/main/exec_summary.md

 ## Challenges
-1. There are varying levels of understanding on what is considered to be data and open data.
+1. There are varying levels of understanding on what is considered to be data and Open Data.
 2. There is no formal governance structure, and no defined responsibilities for the data we have, but we do have processes in place that can be formalized.
 3. The data are closed.
 They are trapped in proprietary formats and databases that can only be read by expensive proprietary software.
 They are not described well, creating space for misinterpretation.
 4. We don’t know what data we have, how they’re stored and used.